-If your Alarm fails to work after you have read the sections on "Installation", "Testing" and "Troubleshooting", then contact Customer Assistance at the nearest address given at the end of this leaflet.
-If it needs to be returned for repair or replacement put it in a padded box with the batteries disconnected.
+If your Alarm fails to work after you have read the sections on "Installation", "Testing and Maintenance" and "Troubleshooting", then contact Customer Assistance at the nearest address given at the end of this leaflet.
+If it needs to be returned for repair or replacement put it in a padded box with the battery disconnected (9V Replaceable Battery models only).
+The 10 Year Lithium Battery models must be removed from the mounting plate.
 Send it to "Customer Assistance" at the nearest address given on the Alarm or in this leaflet.
 State the nature of the fault, where the Alarm was purchased and the date of purchase.